A Resolute Myth: Debunking the Resolute Desk Panel

 Since 2012, Katie Rispoli Keaotamai has led community-based initiatives and projects that center around historic places, cross-cultural communication, and small business support.
 She has become well-known as an advocate for youth participation in the field of historic preservation, and routinely advocates for a more inclusive practice to support the next generation of cultural resource professionals.
 Katie is particularly passionate about the need for cities to plan for climate resiliency - Her day-to-day work relocating and rehabilitating existing buildings has allowed her to investigate the feasibility of lifting, moving, and altering existing structures to prepare for sea level rise and other climate-related impacts.
 Katie holds a BA in Art History from California State University, Long Beach and a Masters of Heritage Conservation from the University of Southern California.
 In addition to her work as an independent consultant, she manages real estate development incentive programs for the City of Beaverton, Oregon and teaches in the University of Oregon's Masters of Historic Preservation program.

-Stephanie Lai is a senior at Columbia University studying political science.
-She is currently a White House Correspondents' Association scholarship recipient, a ProPublica Emerging Reporter fellow and an intern at the Wall Street Journal.
-Lai previously worked on metro desks across the country including the Washington Post, the Los Angeles Times and the Philadelphia Inquirer.
-On campus, she previously served as the News and Investigations Editor at the Columbia Daily Spectator.
+Stephanie Lai is a congressional reporter at the New York Times as part of the 2022 fellowship class.
+She graduated from Columbia University with a degree in political science.
+She was previously a White House Correspondents' Association scholarship recipient, a ProPublica Emerging Reporter fellow and an intern at the Wall Street Journal.
+Lai also interned on metro desks across the country including the Washington Post, the Los Angeles Times and the Philadelphia Inquirer, and she previously served as the News and Investigations Editor at the Columbia Daily Spectator.